 Another study in 2008 showed that L-ornithine supplementation could reduce fatigue levels as a result of promoting lipid oxidation (25).

-Beta alanine speeds up muscle growth.
-Beta alanine regulates the amount of carnosine in the muscles.
+13. Pre-workout beta-alanine speeds up muscle growth.
+Beta-alanine regulates the amount of carnosine in the muscles.
 The main role of carnosine is to regulate acidity levels.
 A 2015 study showed that carnosine counteracts acidity levels and can help the muscle to do more work and allow you to push harder for longer (26).